Jump to ratings and reviews

 Julee Rosso

 Julee Rosso is an American cook and food writer.
 In 1977 she and Sheila Lukins opened and ran a gourmet food shop in New York City called The Silver Palate.
-In the 1980s they wrote, with Michael McLaughlin, The Silver Palate Cookbook, The Silver Palate Good Times Cookbook, and others.
-A 25th Anniversary update of the Silver Palate Cookbook is forthcoming.
+In the 1980s they wrote The Silver Palate Cookbook, The Silver Palate Good Times Cookbook, and others.
+A 25th Anniversary update of the Silver Palate Cookbook was published in 2007.

 Ratings & Reviews